-The school district shall implement procedures mandating visitor sign in and visitors in school buildings.
-See MSBA/MASA Model Policy 903 (Visitors to School District Buildings and Sites).
+The charter school shall implement procedures mandating visitor sign in and visitors in school buildings.
+See Ubah Academy's Policy 903 (Visitors to School District Buildings and Sites).

-The school district shall implement procedures to minimize outside entry into school buildings except at designated check-in points and assure that all doors are locked prior to and after regular building hours.
+The charter school shall implement procedures to minimize outside entry into school buildings except at designated check-in points and assure that all doors are locked prior to and after regular building hours.

-Student Victims of Criminal Offenses at or on School Property B.
+B. Student Victims of Criminal Offenses at or on School Property

-The school district shall establish procedures allowing student victims of criminal offenses on school property the opportunity to transfer to another school within the school district.
+The charter school shall establish procedures allowing student victims of criminal offenses on school property the opportunity to transfer to another school.